Mount Alvernia High School (Jamaica)

 Mount Alvernia High School is a fee-paying high school for girls in Montego Bay, Saint James, Jamaica.
-It has 200 pupils.
+It has over 1000 pupils.

 History

 The school was established in 1925.

 Academics

 The school expects all its pupils to attend university.

 Sports

 In 2023, the school was successful in sports, and established scholarships to encourage student athletes to attend the school.